Home

 Multipart music is a specific mode of music making and expressive behaviour based on the intentionally distinct and coordinated participation in the performing act by sharing knowledge and shaping values.

-Multipart music has therefore been a favoured object of research for a long time, particularly in the national framework.
-Regional studies, which extend beyond political boundaries, are, however, rare and sporadic.
+Multipart music represents one of the most fascinating phenomena in numerous local musical cultures.
+It has therefore been a favoured object of research for a long time, particularly in the national framework.
+Regional studies, which extend beyond political boundaries, have been, however, rare and sporadic.

 Therefore a network of researchers, many of them ICTM members, is working since 2003 focusing on multipart music traditions in Europe in the framework of the “Research Centre of European Multipart Music” established at the Institute for Folk Music Research and Ethnomusicology of the Vienna University of Music.